 Download my CV (PDF)

-I have participated to the following projects: joint project between Huawei Technologies Singapore Research Center and ETH Zürich on 5G protocols, ERC Starting Grant POPSTAR, ANR project Sequoia, ANR project ProSe, ANR JCJC project VIP.
+I have participated to the following projects: ANR Chair of research and teaching in artificial intelligence (ASAP), joint project between Huawei Technologies Singapore Research Center and ETH Zürich on 5G protocols, ERC Consolidator Grant SPOOC, ERC Starting Grant POPSTAR, various ANR projects.

 Porridge is a standalone OCaml library implementing Partial Order Reduction techniques for checking trace equivalence of security protocols.
 It is not restricted to the limited class of action-deterministic protocols as in prior works.
 It has been successfully integrated into two state-of-the-art verifiers DeepSec and Apte, bringing significant speedups.
 Theory and practical results are described in our ESORICS’18 paper.